Youssef-ben/Cassandra.Fluent.Migrator/Docs/cassandra-migrator-design.md

-# Cassandra Fluent Migrator - Design document
+# Cassandra Fluent Migrator - Design document - Initial draft

-This document describes the design and thoughts behind this library (Should be deleted)
+This document describes the design and thoughts behind this library.

 (P.S: The library will use the `Ilogger<TClass>` to log all important actions)